 Mortgage-backed securities.
 The investment characteristics of mortgage-backed securities differ from traditional debt securities.
 Among the major differences are that interest and principal payments are made more frequently, usually monthly, and that the principal may be prepaid at any time because the underlying loans or other assets generally may be prepaid at any time.
 The frequency at which prepayments (including voluntary prepayments by the obligors and liquidations due to default and foreclosures) occur on loans underlying mortgage-backed securities will be affected by a variety of factors including the prevailing level of interest rates as well as the availability of mortgage credit, the relative economic vitality of the area in which the related properties are located, the servicing of the mortgage loans, possible changes in tax laws, other opportunities for investment, homeowner mobility and other economic, social, geographic, demographic and legal factors.
-In general, any factors that increase the attractiveness of selling a mortgaged property or refinancing a mortgage loan, enhance a borrower's ability to sell or refinance or increase the likelihood of default under a mortgage loan, would be expected to cause the rate of prepayment in respect of a pool of mortgage loans to accelerate.
-Particular investments may experience outright losses, as in the case of an interest only security in an environment of faster actual or anticipated prepayments.
+In general, any factors that increase the attractiveness of selling a mortgaged property or refinancing a mortgage loan, enhance a borrower's ability to sell or refinance or increase the likelihood of default under a mortgage loan, would be expected to cause the rate of prepayments.
 Also, particular investment may underperform relative to hedges that a portfolio manager may have constructed for these investments, resulting in a loss.
-In contrast, any factors having an opposite effect would be expected to cause the rate of prepayment of a pool of mortgage loans to slow.
+In contrast, any factors having an opposite effect would be expected to cause the rate of prepayments of a pool of mortgage to cause the rate of prepayments of a pool of mortgage loans to accelerate.
+Particular investment of a pool of montgage may have constructed for these investments, resulting in a loss.
+In contrast, any factors having an opposite effect would be expected to cause the rate of prepayments of a solo of mortgage to cause the rate of prepayment of a pool of mortgage loans to accelerate.
+Particular investment of a pool of mortgage loans to accelerate oreal propertis on below.